kuria/class-loader/README.rst

 Features
 ********

-- PSR-0 autoloading
-- PSR-4 autoloading
+- PSR-0 and PSR-4 autoloading
 - class maps
 - custom suffixes
 - HHVM support (recognizes ``.hh`` files if used in HHVM)